 Working with colleagues towards building an Employer-Based Trip Reduction program will create a quick, scale-able way to reduce the smog impacting your health.

 The easiest programs for most company structures to implement are remote work days, carpooling initiatives, public transit discount days, and on-site lunch trucks.

 You can work together to offer strategies of minimal impact for the company and your efforts can lead to greater emissions reductions.
-Interested in learning more?
-Plan to attend one of these webinars before engaging your HR team!

 6. Plan a Plant-A-Tree initiative in your neighborhood.